-The first line of defence against identity theft is a robust password security policy.
+The first line of defense against identity theft is a robust password security policy.
 This should include complex password requirements (mix of alphanumeric characters and symbols), frequent changes, and limitations on sharing or reusing credentials across multiple accounts.

-All organisational devices — computers, smartphones, tablets — should be password protected.
+All organizational devices — computers, smartphones, tablets — should be password protected.
 If an employee loses an unprotected device, anyone who finds it could have easy access to all stored personal information and confidential business information.

-Data Privacy Programmes
+Data Privacy Programs